Isotopes & Radiation Division

 - Radiometric and radiochemistry techniques for quantitative analysis, nuclear data measurements, and the study of radionuclide behavior in the environment, and

-- Measurement techniques as they apply to nuclear security including treaty monitoring and verification, nuclear nonproliferation, safeguarding nuclear materials, and nuclear forensics.
+- Measurement techniques and applications as they apply to nuclear security including treaty monitoring and verification, nuclear nonproliferation, safeguarding nuclear materials, and nuclear forensics.

-Our diverse membership is from academia, government, and industry, and consistently works to present a program interesting to all of its approximately 800 members, which includes over 100 student members.
+Our diverse membership is from academia, government, and industry, and consistently works to present a program interesting to its approximately 850 members, which includes over 100 student members.